+Rule 2

-Rule 2 Description of Electric Service
+Description of Electric Service

-- The character of electric service available at any particular location should be ascertained by inquiry at the Utility's office. - 2.
+- 1. The character of electric service available at any particular location should be ascertained by inquiry at the Utility's office. - 2.
 The Rate Schedules included herein are applicable to both electric service and Utility services provided beyond the Utility's Point of Delivery. - 3.
 The Rate Schedules included herein are applicable for service where the Customer purchases its entire electrical requirements from the Utility, except where such schedules specifically provide otherwise, and are not applicable wherea part of the Customer's electrical requirements are supplied from some other source. - 4.
 The Rate Schedules included herein are applicable for service provided from overhead distribution facilities (or where underground distribution facilities are provided for the Utility's operating convenience) except where schedules specifically provide otherwise. - 5.
 Alternating current service of approximately 60-cycle frequency will be supplied. - 6.
 Voltages referred to in the Tariff Schedules are nominal voltages. - 7.
 Service will be supplied at one standard voltage for each class of service.
 Each service shall have a service main disconnecting device with an ampere rating equal to or less than the ampere rating of the underground pull section and the service conductors.
 The total ampere rating of the service main disconnecting devices including taps to underground pull section shall be equal or less than the ampere rating of the service conductors. - B. Phase and Voltage Specifications. - 1.
-Customer Service Voltages. - Under all normal load conditions, distribution circuits will be operated so as to maintain secondary service voltage levels to Customers within the voltage range specified below:
+Customer Service Voltages. - a.
+Under all normal load conditions, distribution circuits will be operated so as to maintain secondary service voltage levels to Customers within the voltage range specified below:

 Nominal Two- Maximum Service Maximum Service

-Wire and Multi- Minimum Valtaga ta Voltage on Voltage on
+Wire and Multi- Minimum Voltage to Voltage on Voltage on

-Wire Service Minimum Voltage to All Services Residential and Agricultural and
+Minimum Voltage to Residential and Commercial Industrial Distribution Circuits Distribution Circuits 120 126

-All Services Commercial Industrial
+Wire Service All Services Commercial Industrial

 Voltage Distribution Circuits Distribution Circuits

 120 114 120 126

 208 197 208 218

 240 228 240 252

 277 263 277 291

 480 456 480 504